Tweants dialect: Tweants in present-day Twente

 Other current youth culture initiatives incorporate the language in their media outings, such as the Facebook page Tweants dialect, the online magazine Wearldsproake, and a string of other entertainment outlets.

 Written forms

-As Tweants isn't taught in schools, it is mostly written by individual language enthusiasts firmly rooted in Standard Dutch writing conventions.
+As Tweants is not taught in schools, it is mostly written by individual language enthusiasts firmly rooted in Standard Dutch writing conventions.
 As such, there are two more or less accepted spellings: the Kreenk vuur de Twentse Sproake (KTS)-spelling, and the Standaard Schriefwieze (SS).
 The former seeks to adhere to Standard Dutch as much as possible, while the latter is aimed at displaying local pronunciation based on Dutch orthography.
 Few writers strictly follow these spelling rules, or are even aware of them.
 Most adhere to the rule of "write it as you say it," which in reality means they write it somewhat like Dutch.

-There is no generally accepted Tweants spelling, although discussions about it are held on a regular basis.
+There is no generally accepted Tweants spelling, although discussions about it are held regularly.
 The (more educated) debate always evolves around two points of view, best reflected in the aforementioned KTS and SS spellings.